proksee-project/proksee-cmd/docs/tutorial.md

 The probability of the assembly being a good assembly is: 0.58.
 ```

-The sequence assembly is estimating using our machine learning algorithm.
-Here we see that the probability of the assembly be "good" (i.e. similar to other RefSeq assemblies that we believe are good) is 58%.
+The probability of the sequence assembly being "good" is estimating using our machine learning algorithm.
+Here we see that the probability of the assembly being "good" (i.e. similar to other RefSeq assemblies that we believe are good) is 58%.

 **Heuristic Assembly Evaluation**